AplaProject/apla-docs-en/source/tutorials/app_tutorial.rst

 The app stores messages on the blockchain, like entries in a log.
 Every message has an author and a timestamp.

-A user can view the stored messages by opening the application UI from the ecosystem menu.
+A user can view the stored messages by opening the application page from the ecosystem menu.
 The default view holds 25 mesages and provides a way to browse more.

-The app provides a way to add new messages from the UI, one message at the time.
+A user can add new messages from the UI page, one message at a time.

 The menu
 ^^^^^^^^

-|platform| menus are linked to pages.
+The menus are always linked to pages.
 For example, the ecosystem menu that is displayed on the *Home* tab is linked to the ``default_page`` page.

 Because the tutorial app is small (just one page), there is no need to create an individual menu for it.
-A new menu item in the default menu will suffice.
+A new menu item in the default menu will be enough.

 .. note::